 This interdisciplinary course provides an overview of the growing field of global health.
 Global health not only refers to health care systems, medical practices, and ideas about illness in cross-cultural contexts, but also includes issues of health development, global health inequity, and human rights.
 The course will focus on the history of global health, the critique of major international health agencies and their development paradigms, and the political economy of social inequalities and health.
 It will focus on key political, economic, and cultural factors associated with the nature and magnitude of global health issues such as HIV/AIDS, tuberculosis and malaria, paying particular attention to how poverty and inequalities within and between societies has accelerated the spread of infectious diseases.
 The course will also introduce students to how anthropology has contributed to the debates surrounding the globalization of health.
-The purpose of the course is to develop students' awareness of the political, socioeconomic, ecological, and cultural complexity of global health.
+The purpose of the course is to develop students' awareness of the political, socioeconomic, ecological, and cultural complexity of global health issues and the consequent need for anthropological involvement in the field of global health.